A Guide to CCTV Technology

 It is important to be aware that some cameras create lower resolution images; however, as CCTV cameras develop, as do the video capabilities – as larger imaging chips are used.
-This can facilitate megapixel sized image capture and at the same time, making these CCTV systems affordable.
+With proper maintenance of CCTV, this can facilitate megapixel-sized image capture at a surprisingly affordable rate.

 High-quality photographic lenses should be fitted and have adequate light to capture images that have good resolution.
 Moreover, high definition (HD), which captures a 16:9 aspect ratio, has increasingly become more available in newer CCTV models.